armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

    <details><summary>Show me how to add the directory.</summary>

+   You can either add the path directly to `/etc/paths` or add it to your shell profile.
+The following steps describe how to add it to your shell profile:
    1. Edit the resource file for your shell, such as `.bashrc` or .`zshrc`.
 For example:

       ```bash